Coping With Panic Attacks

 The first panic attacks vs. subsequent ones

 Someone's experience of their first panic attack, or first few panic attacks, tends to play out differently from the ones that come after.
-The first time they have a panic attack it often catches them completely off guard.
+The first time they have a panic attack it often catches them off guard.
 It's not uncommon for people to interpret their symptoms as a sign they're having a heart attack, seriously ill in some other way, or that they're going to completely mentally snap.
 It's pretty common for people to go to the emergency room because of it.

 Even if someone knows that what they're going through is a panic attack, and that they're not in any danger of dying, they're still often thrown for a loop by how scary and unpleasant one actually feels.
 They may still worry they're going to have a nervous breakdown or lose their mind.
-Basically, during the first panic attack or two people often take what's happening at face value and are scared in the moment by what they think it all means.
+Basically, during the first panic attack or two people often take what's happening at face value and are afraid in the moment of what they think it all means.

 What tends to happen with subsequent episodes is that the fear shifts to having another panic attack itself.
 People develop a fear of fear.
 After the first attack or two people usually learn what it is that actually happened to them, and realize they weren't having a heart attack or whatnot.
 Still, the episode felt horrible and now they're on edge out about it happening again.